masc-ucsc/docs/docs/pyrope/05b-statements.md

 ## always block

 Tuples can also have 3 special field entries: `always_before`, `always_after`, and `always_reset`.
-These entries can point to methods that have special reserved functionality:
+These entries can point to methods that have reserved functionality:

-* `always_before` is executed every cycle BEFORE any method to tuple is called.
+* `always_before` is executed every cycle BEFORE any method to a tuple is called.
   This method is called even when reset is set active.
 This means that the always_before is called even before the variable is initialized if there is a setter.